loafey/master-thesis/Notes/AsmSpec.typ

 all allocations will be of the size of the largest constructor.
 The smaller constructors will simply increase their end padding to make up for the required space.

+For structs (i.e data types without multiple constructors), the allocation works the exact same way, but the first byte is not used for a tag and that space can be freely used for fields.

 #pagebreak()
 #bibliography("Refs.bib")